 If everything works, then you are now connected to the MQTT server.
-In the example below, connection has been made to a gateway with serial number 0000012 to the MQTT server friendly-lifeguard.cloudmqtt.com.
+In the example below, connection has been made with serial number 0000012 to the MQTT server friendly-lifeguard.cloudmqtt.com.

 In the sniffer tab, Packet Sniffer V2, one will see all data that are transmitted by the gateway over the MQTT interface.